You can avoid job losses by planning ahead and looking at other options.

 You can ask to update an employee's contract to include these options.
 They do not have to accept.

-Move staff into other jobs
+Move employees into other jobs

-Once you’ve made someone redundant
+Once you’ve made an employee redundant

-If you're looking to fill another role that is suitable for the person you're making redundant, you should offer it to them instead of redundancy.
+If you're looking to fill another role that is suitable for the employee you're making redundant, you should offer it to them instead of redundancy.
 The redundancy could be judged an 'unfair dismissal' if you do not.

 - in writing